joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/06/30/nyregion/monkeypox-vaccine-ny.html?searchResultPosition=7

 **Police Eye Domestic Violence in Upper East Side Killing of Mother**\
 `Azsia Johnson, 20, hoped to be a pediatric nurse and was a doting mother to her two children, her mother said.
-She was shot at point blank range on the Upper East Side while walking her 3-month-old daughter.`\
+She was shot at point blank range while walking her 3-month-old daughter.`\
 https://nytimes.com/2022/06/30/nyregion/mother-upper-east-side-shooting.html?searchResultPosition=8

 **A former hedge fund star wins a record $52 million in a defamation case.**\